MoritzGoeckel/MLang/README.md

 ## Dependencies

-- LLVM
-- GTest
+None

 ## Getting started

-You can find an installation guide in [INSTALL.md](/INSTALL.md)
+If you want to build this yourself, refere to this guide [INSTALL.md](/INSTALL.md)